How cults recruit and indoctrinate their members

 to alcohol/etc.]?"

-- "Is it one of your goals to find a way to truly help the
+- "Is it one of your goals to find a way to truly help the world?"

 - "What have you got to lose?
 Isn't it worth [$x or y action] to find out whether this can really change your life?"

-Once you agree, the cultists
+Once you agree, the cultists have sunk an important hook into

-By the way, notice some of the psychology here: They don't
+you, and they'll use it.
+By the way, notice some of the

-tell you what you should want, they get you to
+psychology here: They don't tell you what you should want,

-articulate it.
-They're trying to get you to feel that the
+they get you to articulate it.
+They're trying to get

-idea came from you.
-In the future, you'll be
+you to feel that the idea came from you.
+In the

 5. Shutting down your dissent by threatening to withhold the prize

-this point, the sell becomes a little harder.
+By this point, the sell becomes a little harder.

-You'll be encouraged to do things that you might rather not,
+You'll be encouraged to do things that you might rather not, like

-more extreme beliefs.
+beliefs.
 Naturally, you might resist.
+But the cult

-resistance, they simply threaten you that you'll never attain
+simply threaten you that you'll never attain the prize if you keep

-the prize if you keep up that kind of attitude.
+up that kind of attitude.

-plainly in the transcript of an Aesthetic
+This tactic is shown quite plainly in the transcript of an Aesthetic

 Realism consultation.
-The cult leaders
+The cult leaders shoot down

-shoot down the student's questions by suggesting that he's
+the student's questions by suggesting that he's doomed to a life of

-doomed to a life of homosexuality if he doesn't stop being "difficult".
+homosexuality if he doesn't stop being "difficult".

 Student: Yes.